 Area 608 (Self-Storage facilities) is divided into 3 neighborhoods, 608-10, 608-20 and 608-25.
 Neighborhood 608-10 is all Self-Storage facilities located in Seattle, North King County, and the northern Eastside.
 Neighborhood 608-20 is all Self-Storage facilities located to the south of Seattle and Bellevue, less the facilities in the more recently established neighborhood of 608-25.
-Neighborhood 608-25 is the Self-Storage facilities located in the Green River flood plain from Tukwila in the north to Auburn in the south, plus the several facilities servicing the east Snoqualmie Ridge and North Bend area.
+Neighborhood 608-25 consists of those Self-Storage facilities located in the Green River flood plain from Tukwila in the north to Auburn in the south, plus the several facilities servicing the east Snoqualmie Ridge and North Bend area.

-Puget Sound Economic Conditions
+Puget Sound Self-Storage Economic Conditions

 Rental rates have shown substantial increases, over the last three years, in the metro areas of the County with smaller but also increasing rates in the more rural areas.
-Occupancy has more than recovered in the metropolitan areas as well as the more rural areas of the County since the economic downturn.
-The local Self-Storage market, in King County, has definitely recovered and is going forward with some steam.
-In the last two years, we have seen six market sales.
-Of these sales, capitalization rates were reported on three.
-The range of capitalization rates, were very low in comparison to the last developed capitalization rates at the end of 2008.
-The three 2008 rates had a tight range of 7.00%, 7.18% and 7.25%.
-The 2015/2016 sales had a much broader, but lower range, of 4.26%, 5.00% and 6.20%.
+The Seattle-Tacoma metro area has the 4th highest asking rental rates in the U.S. Occupancy has more than recovered in the metropolitan areas as well as the more rural areas of the County since the economic downturn.
+The Seattle-Tacoma metro area has the lowest vacancy rate in the country.
+The local Self-Storage market, in King County, has more than recovered from the recession and is going forward with tremendous energy.

+In the last three years, we have seen eight market sales.
+Of these sales, capitalization rates were reported on five.
+The range of capitalization rates were very low in comparison to the last developed capitalization rates at the end of 2008.
+The three 2008 capitalization rates had a tight range of 7.00%, 7.18% and 7.25%.
+The 2015-2017 sales has a much broader, but lower range, of 4.26%, 5.00%, 5.32%, 5.32% and 6.20%.